IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

 ### `keystore/`

-The keys needed to sign the application with the same keys as the TomTom Indigo reference hardware build (see
+The keys needed to sign the application with the same keys as the TomTom IndiGO reference hardware build (see
 [Flashing the reference hardware](https://developer.tomtom.com/tomtom-indigo/documentation/integrating-tomtom-indigo/flashing-the-reference-hardware)) for more details on the reference hardware).